Lightning romp to 8-2 win over Isles to open East finals

+EDMONTON, Alberta (AP) — Braydon Point and the well-rested Tampa Bay Lightning resembled a refreshed team eager to come off an extended break after switching cities in the NHL playoff bubble.

+The New York Islanders, on the other hand, looked predictably travel- and game-weary.

-EDMONTON, Alberta (AP) — Brayden Point scored twice and added three assists, and the well-rested Tampa Bay Lightning romped to a 8-2 win over the travel- and game-weary New York Islanders to open the Eastern Conference finals on Monday night.
+Point scored twice and added three assists in an 8-2 romp over the Islanders to open the Eastern Conference finals on Monday night.
+Nikita Kucherov had four assists, and scored his 34th career playoff goal to move one ahead of Martin St. Louis for first on the franchise list.

 The Lightning showed no signs of rust following a near week-long break after eliminating the Boston Bruins in their second-round series with a 3-2 double-overtime win on Aug.
 31. They instead resembled a refreshed team by scoring three times on nine shots to build a 3-1 lead by the 10:46 mark of the first period, and matched a franchise record for most goals scored in a playoff game.

-Nikita Kucherov had four assists, and scored his 34th career playoff goal to move one ahead of Martin St. Louis for first on the franchise list.
+“Let’s be honest, this is a one-off.
+They had to grind through a seven-game series and then travel and play and change time zones,” Lightning coach Jon Cooper said.

+“Now we’re on even terms.
+There’s no travel.
+Everyone gets the same rest,” he added.
+It’s easy to say now that the game turned out the way it did.
+Bottom line is, you’ve got to take advantage of a tired team.
+Let’s be honest, this was a one-off.”

+Point and Kucherov’s five-point nights set a franchise playoff record.
 Yanni Gourde scored twice, Victor Hedman had a goal and two assists and Ryan McDonagh and Ondrej Palat also scored for the second-seeded Lightning.

 Andrei Vasilevskiy made 23 saves, and the Lightning have won five straight, matching their longest playoff run since 2015.